juhamust/docusaurus-typesense-search/README.md

     # Start the Typesense server and make sure it is running
     npm run start:typesense
     docker ps

-    # Start the Docusaurus in development mode
-    # The command will run with sudo because
-    # it needs to bind to port 80
-    # (the scraper requires to use port 80/443)
-    npm run start:docusaurus
     ```

+- Build the Docusaurus website and serve it

+    ```bash
+    npm run build:docusaurus
+    npm run serve:docusaurus
+    ```

+  **NOTE**: The command will run with sudo because it needs to bind to port 80 (the scraper requires to use port 80/443)

 - Scrap the website and index it in Typesense

     ```bash
     # Runs the Typesense scraper script
-    npm run build:index
+    npm run build:index | grep -E 'records|hits'
     ```

+- Test the search functionality

+    Open the browser and navigate to `http://localhost/` and try to search for something.
+Shortcut to search: `Ctrl + K`